FIRST THINGS FIRST

 What to do?
 “Think before you act.”
 Advice drummed into our ears as children.
 Wise advice, for emotional fitness is about stopping to think before you act.
 In fact most of us do just that; but, not always and not in every situation.
 Stress, unfulfilled needs, difficult relationships, pain, hunger, fatigue, and life’s harder times erode our ability to act wisely.
 In order to think before you act, you need six skills:

 - Feeling measurement

 - Thinking about what to do

 - Acting wisely on what you can change

 - Letting go of what you cannot change

-Every Emotional Fitness Training® Inc (EFTI) program is designed to strengthen these skills.
+Emotional Fitness Training® Inc (EFTI) programs are designed to strengthen these skills.
 Founded in 1986 by Katherine Gordy Levine, emotional fitness was first promoted in her book Parents Are People Too, An Emotional Fitness Program for Parents.
-Katherine drew her inspiration from Daniel Goleman’s book Emotional Intelligence, but took his theories and created a daily emotional fitness exercise program.
-Her programs were the first to offer practical ways for everyone to get and stay emotionally fit.
+Katherine drew her inspiration from Daniel Goleman’s book Emotional Intelligence, but took his theories and created practical ways for everyone to get and stay emotionally fit.

 She is a wife, mother, grandmother and one time foster mother.
 She and her husband offered short term care for teens in trouble with the law.
 She is also a licensed therapist.
 Before becoming a foster parent, she directed the Social Service Department at Woman’s Hospital in New York and then became an Assistant Professor at Columbia University.
 Following her years as a foster parent, she directed mental health crisis teams in the most poverty ridden areas of NYC.
 She also continued teaching as an adjunct professor at Columbia University and Smith College.